Get a free, no obligation personal loan quote with rates as low as 9.90%

 There are a few main types of money market funds, including the following:

-• Prime.
-Invests in commercial paper and corporate notes of non-Treasuries, such as certificates of deposit, US-government debt, and government-sponsored enterprises (GSEs).
+• Prime Money Fund — May invest in commercial paper and corporate notes of non-treasuries, such as certificates of deposit, US-government debt, and government-sponsored enterprises (GSEs).

-• Government.
-Invests the majority of its total assets in cash, repurchase agreements, and government securities that are entirely collateralized by cash or government securities.
+• Government Money Fund — Must invest the majority of its total assets in cash, repurchase agreements, and government securities that are entirely collateralized by cash or government securities.

-• Tax-exempt.
-Composed of municipal securities exempt from federal income tax.
+• Tax-Exempt Money Fund — Composed of municipal securities primarily exempt from federal income tax.
 Municipal bonds and other types of debt securities predominantly make up these types of money market funds.

 All of these money market funds must adhere to regulatory requirements in terms of the fund’s investment diversification, the investment types held, their liquidity, and their maturity.